Fast track your treatment

 Diagnosing AMD as early as possible is the key to helping slow down its progress.
 If your eyesight starts to get blurred or suddenly gets worse, you should book an emergency appointment to see your Consultant.

-AMD doesn’t always cause symptoms at first so it’s important to get your eyes examined at least once every two years.
-At BMI Healthcare, our specialist Consultants offer fast diagnosis and will create a bespoke treatment plan based on your individual needs.
+AMD doesn’t always cause symptoms at first, so it’s important to get your eyes examined at least once every two years.
+At Circle Health, our specialist Consultants offer fast diagnosis and will create a bespoke treatment plan based on your individual needs.

 VEGF is the substance that causes blood vessels to develop.
 VEGF stands for vascular endothelial growth factor.